Did you know that pull-ups have been around since the 1770s? Yes, people have been reliant on this multi-functional exercise for ages!

 What Do You Need to Do Pull-Ups?

-One of the first benefits of the exercise is that it requires minimal equipment.
+One of the first benefits of pull ups is that it is one of the best upper body exercises and requires minimal equipment to do them.

-For instance, an at-home pull-up bar is an excellent piece of fitness gear that can help you perform pull-ups with ease.
+For instance, an wall mounted pull-up bar is an excellent piece of fitness gear that can help you perform pull-ups with ease.
 They are relatively inexpensive, easy to install and take up very little space.
+Try one with multiple grip positions for plenty of pull up variations.

-However, if you’re looking for something a bit more effective for total body toning, a power tower is another piece of equipment that can help you perform pull-ups at home.
+However, if you’re looking for something a bit more effective for total body toning, power towers are great bit of kit that can help you perform pull-ups at home.
 A power tower is usually on the pricier end of the spectrum — yet you can perform multiple exercises such as tricep dips, leg lifts, and pull-ups, making it a versatile and worthwhile investment.

 If you wish to forgo equipment altogether, many people opt for using their door frame for support.
 While this is a riskier measure — you can cause damage to yourself and your home — use a door wedge to keep the door propped open.
 Also, set a towel on top of the frame to prevent splinters.